 In addition to Jane Eyre, you may also remember Ruth Wilson in other period dramas as Madeleine Labarie in Suite Française, Princess Betsy Tverskoy in Anna Karenina, Margaret Goff in Saving Mr. Banks, and as Queenie in Small Island.

 If you are looking forward to seeing Wilson in another period drama, there’s more good news.
-Wilson stars as Caroline Ayres in the upcoming Irish period drama The Little Stranger, which tells the story of Dr Faraday, the son of a housemaid, who has built a life of quiet respectability as a country doctor.
+Wilson stars as Caroline Ayres in the 2018 Irish period drama The Little Stranger, which tells the story of Dr Faraday, the son of a housemaid, who has built a life of quiet respectability as a country doctor.

 During the long hot summer of 1947, he is called to a patient at Hundreds Hall, where his mother once worked.
 The Hall has been home to the Ayres family for more than two centuries.
 But it is now in decline and its inhabitants – mother, son and daughter – are haunted by something more ominous than a dying way of life.
 When he takes on his new patient, Faraday has no idea how closely, and how terrifyingly, the family’s story is about to become entwined with his own.